dmjohnsson23/teql/README.md

 * `CREATE...FROM`: Create a new file based on the specified file
 * `CREATE DIFF...FROM`: Create a diff file for the changes that would be applied
 * `SET` Set a global variable or session setting
+* `USE` Set the default file to use for all queries, to avoid specifying it each time.

 ### Search operations